uri-yanover/4qbits/_posts/2022-04-03-github-actions-as-a-data-leak-vector.md

 * It requires admins to build and maintain a set of fairly complex configs about how GitHub action contexts map into various kinds of permissions at the infra side,
 * Many existing off-the-shelf utilities don't support using pre-made OIDC tokens - custom code needs to be written to support this flow

-Overall, while OIDC sounds like the "right" solution for a highly dev-ops/sec-ops competent organization, they are a tough nut to crack for organizations who don't have these - generally scarce - resources.
+Overall, while OIDC sounds like the "right" solution for a highly dev-ops/sec-ops competent organization, it is a tough nut to crack for many organizations that don't have these resources readily available; accordingly I'd have much prefered if GitHub had accommodated for these.

 # Credits
 I would like to thank Max Held for raising the question of GHA security and suggesting the OIDC as a long-term viable solution, as well as Gil Dabah for his invaluable help writing this post.